TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 The "Vorlesungsassistenz Physik" of the department of physics at TU Darmstadt, which will from now on be abbreviated as VLA, is an essential part of ensuring that various lectures containing demonstration experiments can be held properly.
-This is achieved by the VLA by preparing those experiments before these lectures take place.
+The VLA achieves this by preparing those experiments before these lectures take place.

-Those tasks require a lot of planning as the lecturers do not have the time to prepare those experiments themselves.
+The organization of multiple lecture requests requires a lot of planning as the lecturers do not have the time to prepare those experiments themselves.
 Furthermore one lecture might even contain multiple experiments.

 For this purpose the VLA has already established a semi-automatic booking system.